Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Preliminaries: L evy White Noises and Weighted Besov Spaces

 We now introduce the family of weighted Besov spaces $B_{p}^{\reg}(\R^d;\rate)$.
-Traditionally, Besov spaces also depends on the additional parameter $q \in (0,\infty]$ (see for instance \cite[Definition X]{Triebel2008function}).
-We should only consider the case $q=p$ in this paper, so that we do not refer to this parameter.
+Traditionally, Besov spaces also depend on the additional parameter $q \in (0,\infty]$ (see for instance \cite[Definition 1.22]{Triebel2008function}).
+We shall only consider the case $q=p$ in this paper, so that we do not refer to this parameter.

-The following definition of weighted Besov spaces is based on wavelets.
-It is equivalent with the more usual Fourier-based definitions.
-This equivalence is proved in \cite{Triebel2008function}.
+We introduce weighted Besov spaces in Definition \ref{def:besovspaces} relying on the wavelet decomposition of (generalized) functions.
+This construction is equivalent to the more usual Fourier-based definitions, as proved in \cite[Theorem 1.26]{Triebel2008function}.
+We use the notation $(x)_+ = \max(x,0)$.